How do I get the OnSIP app?

 Can I make an outbound call with the OnSIP app?

-Yes, as long as your account is funded, you can make calls to the public telephone network.
-Calls to extensions and sip addresses are free.
+Yes, as long as your OnSIP account is funded, you can make calls to the public telephone network.
+Calls to internal extensions and other SIP addresses are free.

 How do I set up and view custom information about callers?